ziyin-dl/PIP-experiments/README.md

 2. Robustness to over-parametrization with respect to the exponent parameter;
 3. Forward stability experiments
 4. Optimal dimensionality for LSA/LSI and empirical optimal dimensionalities
 5. Optimal dimensionality for Word2Vec/GloVe and empirical optimal dimensionalities

+The `optimal_dimensionality` directory contains sample codes for dimensionality selection for word2vec (PMI) and glove (log-count).